Red Routes

 Blue Badge holders can be picked up or dropped off, so long as the vehicle is not parked.
 We will use discretion in cases where, for example, a wheelchair is being taken out of a vehicle.

-Licenced Hackney Carriages and private hire vehicles can stop to pick up or drop off passengers.
+Licensed Hackney Carriages and private hire vehicles can stop to pick up or drop off passengers.

-Emergency services and Brighton and Hove Council refuse and recycling vehicles are exempt from restrictions but not at bus stops.
+Emergency services and Brighton and Hove Council refuse and recycling vehicles are exempt from restrictions, but not at bus stops.

-Commercial waste vehicles can stop to carry out waste collection activities but only on the double red lines and must move on once these activities have finished.
+Commercial waste vehicles can stop to carry out waste collection activities, but only on the double red lines and must move on once these activities have finished.

 How we enforce restrictions on Red Routes